Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 I saved the picture to my computer’s hard drive and then copied it onto a USB flash drive.

 I verified that the picture was on the USB drive and then I deleted it from the computer (we’re not allowed to keep personal files on our work computers).

 One of my co-workers happened to see what I did and she asked me if I always store pictures like this on thumb drives.
 I told her yes I do.

 In fact, I have over a dozen thumb drives containing a total of several thousand photos.

-My co-worker shook her head and told me it’s a bad idea to keep files I don’t want to lose on a thumb drive because they can get lost.
+My co-worker shook her head and told me it’s a bad idea to keep files I don’t want to lose on a thumb drive because they can get lost or go bad.
 She said I need to transfer them to some other kind of storage.

 What’s your opinion on this?

 Rick’s answer: I’m afraid I have to agree with your co-worker on this one, Colette.